 Ok, deep breaths everyone.
 We all know the situation we’re currently in.
 We’re furiously googling “how to sell products online”, and we’re super anxious about what the future holds.
-Watching Tiger King and sharing photos of will only do so much to alleviate the stress.
+Watching Tiger King and sharing photos of people trying to cut their own hair will only do so much to alleviate the stress.

 You’re here, which means you already know the best thing to do now is to take action, and you’re putting your business in the best possible position to survive the pandemic by researching what you need to do.
 Any good business owner will tell you that you need to adapt and evolve with the times.
 This situation is no different.